Diocese of Sion

-The Diocese of Sion (Dioecesis Sedunensis, Diocèse de Sion, Bistum Sitten) is a Catholic ecclesiastical territory in the canton of Valais, Switzerland.
+The Diocese of Sion (Dioecesis Sedunensis, Diocèse de Sion, Bistum Sitten) is a Latin Catholic ecclesiastical territory in the canton of Valais, Switzerland.
 It is the oldest bishopric in the country and one of the oldest north of the Alps.
-The history of the Bishops of Sion, of the Abbey of St. Maurice of Valais as a whole are inextricably intertwined.
+The history of the Bishops of Sion, of the Abbey of St. Maurice, and of Valais as a whole are inextricably intertwined.

 History

 Early history

 The see was established at Octodurum, now called Martigny, the capital of the Roman province of Alpes Poeninae.

 The first authentically historical bishop was Saint Theodore/Theodolus (died in 391), who was present at the Council of Aquileia in 381.
 He founded the Abbey of Saint-Maurice, with a small church in honor of Saint Maurice, martyred there c.
 300, when he united the local hermits in a common life, thus beginning the Abbey of Saint-Maurice, the oldest north of the Alps.
 Theodore rebuilt the church at Sion, which had been destroyed by Emperor Maximinus at the beginning of the 4th century.
 At first the new diocese was a suffragan of the archdiocese of Vienne; later it became suffragan of Tarentaise.

 In 589 the bishop, St. Heliodorus, transferred the see to Sion, leaving the low-lying, flood-prone site of Octodurum, where the Drance joins the Rhone.
 Though frequently the early bishops were also abbots of Saint-Maurice, the monastic community was jealously watchful that the bishops should not extend their jurisdiction over the abbey.
 Several of the bishops united both offices: Wilcharius (764-780), previously Archbishop of Vienne, whence he had been driven by the Moors; St. Alteus, who received from the pope a bull of exemption in favor of the monastery (780); Aimo II, son of Count Humbert I of Savoy, who entertained Leo IX at Saint-Maurice in 1049.